 The history of the Hotel Nacional de Cuba and its connection to organized crime is fascinating.
 The hotel was the site of the infamous mobster summit, the "Havana Conference", which Francis Ford Coppola dramatized in the movie, "The Godfather Part II".
 Meyer Lansky persuaded President Batista to give him a piece of the hotel in 1955, and Lansky had a wing of the grand entrance hall refurbished to include a bar, restaurant, showroom, and casino.
 Lansky and his brother Jake operated the casino.

-The Vista al Golfo Bar, which is on the next page, has photos of many of the famous people who have stayed at the Hotel Nacional de Cuba.
+The Vista al Golfo Bar has photos of many of the famous people who have stayed at the Hotel Nacional de Cuba.

 Vista al Golfo Bar

 The Vista al Golfo Bar and Hall of Fame in the Hotel Nacional de Cuba in Havana has photos of many of the famous politicians, actors, singers, and musicians who have stayed at the city's iconic hotel.

 Even if you are not staying in the hotel, you can go to the bar and enjoy a drink.

 The Tropicana Club in Havana is one of the city's most famous landmarks.
 This cabaret club has been operating since 1939 and is located on six tropical acres, with the entertainment out of doors in a spectacular setting.
 Like the casino at the Hotel Nacional de Cuba, mobsters from the United States owned part of the Tropicana and raked in lots of money from its casino.
 The food, drink, and cabaret show covered the operating costs of the club.
 The casino was closed after the Cuban Revolution in 1959, but the show remains.